 On behalf of the Academic Senate of Charles R. Drew University of Medicine and Science, I welcome you to our campus.
 You will find that CDU is a special place.
 We are a student centered University dedicated to social justice and health equity for our under resourced populations.
 Our commitment is to provide you with an outstanding education through instruction, research, clinical, and community engagement opportunities.
 You will experience caring and mentoring faculty that are committed to your academic success.
 CDU faculty perform world class research that is having a positive impact on our community's health care needs.
-We are committed to providing you a safe environment for your education through a hybrid format of online instruction and small class on site learning.
+As we emerge from the Covid-19 epidemic, we are committed to providing you with a safe environment for your educational journey.
 The Academic Senate represents the voice of your faculty and we want you to be heard in the governance of CDU.
-We strongly promote leadership skills and we encourage you to participate in student lead organizations.
+We strongly promote leadership skills and we encourage you to participate in student led organizations.
 We look forward to working with you to make your experience at CDU rewarding in your journey to a health care career.